CPetrevski/01-hw-code-refractor/README.md

 First HomeWork for 01-HTML, CSS, and Git: Code Refactor

 Have been given working webiste.
-Task is to optimise website for accessibility.
+Task is to optimise website for accessibility standards.

 Acceptence Criteria is as states: